How Much Does it Cost to Travel the World by Bicycle

 Bicycle Touring Budget:

-Hints and insights to figure out how much will you spend on a long-term bike trip
+Hints and insights to figure out how much you will spend on a long-term bike trip

-Cycling around the world is the cheapest (and in our opinion) the most rewarding way to travel for the long term.
-However, how much you will spend during a bike trip, really depends on each person’s will and travel style.
+Cycling around the world is the cheapest (and, in our opinion, the most rewarding) way to travel for the long term.
+However, how much you will spend during a bike trip really depends on each person’s will and travel style.

-When we tell people that we have been on the road since 2014, many think we must come from really wealthy families, that we are rich and everything.
+When we tell people that we have been on the road since 2014, many think we must come from really wealthy families, that we are rich, and everything.
 Well, it might surprise you that we actually come from very proletarian, hard-working families.
-Elena’s father is a whitewasher and her mother was a cook, while my father has a record shop (on the verge of bankruptcy) and my mother is a housewife.
+Elena’s father is a whitewasher, and her mother was a cook, while my father has a record shop (on the verge of bankruptcy) and my mother is a housewife.

 We traveled for 3,900USD x person x year!
 Some people spend that in less than a week!